microsoft/playwright/browser_patches/buildbots/bots.md

 This document describes setting up bots infrastructure to produce browser builds.

+All bots require the following env variables to be set:
+- `AZ_ACCOUNT_KEY` and `AZ_ACCOUNT_NAME` secrets to be able to upload to PlayWright CDN
+- `TELEGRAM_BOT_KEY` report build progress to Telegram channel

 We currently have 4 build bots that produce 6 builds
 - **[buildbot-linux]** Ubuntu 18.04 machine
     - builds: `Webkit-Linux`, `Firefox-Linux`